First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Matching jets to partons

 The main objective is to identify additional HF jets in the event.
 In the assignment of {\PQb} jets from the $\ttbar$ decays, it does not matter which {\PQb} jet is matched to the decay of the top quark or antiquark.
 Any permutation for which these {\PQb} jets are reversed can still be considered appropriate for this measurement.
-If at least one additional {\PQb} or {\PQc} jet is present, a correct permutation has to prioritize these over other additional LF jets in the event.
+If at least one additional {\PQb} or {\PQc} jet is present, a correct permutation has to identify these as the first or second additional jets.
 The NN is also trained to choose a permutation in which the first additional jet has a larger {\PQb} tagging discriminator value than the second additional jet.
 With these considerations in mind, three output classes are defined.
 One of the NN outputs denotes the probability for a given permutation to correspond to the correct jet-parton assignment ($P^{+}$).
 Another output class refers to those permutations for which the additional jets are correctly matched, but the {\PQb} jets from the \ttbar decays are reversed as explained above ($P^{\times}$).
-The third output represents all permutations for which the matching is wrong ($P^{-}$), meaning that either at least one of the {\PQb} jets from the \ttbar decays is not correctly matched, or an additional HF jet is found but is not identified as one of the two additional jets.
+The third output represents all permutations for which the matching is wrong ($P^{-}$), meaning that either at least one of the {\PQb} jets from the \ttbar decays is not correctly matched, or an additional HF jet is found but is not identified as either the first or the second additional jet.
 The best jet-parton assignment is then identified by selecting the permutation with the highest value of: \begin{linenomath}

 \end{linenomath} The NN is trained using the \textsc{Keras} deep learning library \cite{chollet2015keras}, interfaced to \textsc{TensorFlow} \cite{tensorflow2015-whitepaper} as a back end.
 Its architecture is composed of two fully connected hidden layers with 50 neurons each, and with a rectified linear unit activation function.
 The training is performed using an independent data set of simulated $\ttbar$ events that pass all the event selections outlined in Section~\ref{sec:selection}, except for the {\PQb} tagging requirement.
 Only events for which the two generator-level {\PQb} quarks from top quark decays lie within $\Delta\text{R} <$ 0.3 of a reconstructed {\PQb} jet are used for the training.
 These constitute $\approx$76\% of the simulated $\ttbar$ events with at least two additional jets.
 Of those, the NN correctly identifies the two additional {\PQc} ({\PQb}) jets in 50 (30)\% of the cases for $\ttcc$ ($\ttbb$) events.
 For $\ttbb$ events, the matching is more challenging because the HF tagging information cannot help in separating additional {\PQb} jets from those originating from top quark decays.
 A comparison between data and simulations of the NN score for the best permutation in each event is shown in Fig.~\ref{fig:DataToMCMatchingNN}, indicating good agreement between the two.